wet-boew/wet-boew-php/README.md

 PHP variant of the Web Experience Toolkit (WET)<br />
 Demos site: http://wet-boew-php.azurewebsites.net/demos-php/index.php

+## NOTE
+2014-01-09 Version 4.0 of the PHP variant for WET is not currently ready for distribution although we are currently working on it.
+This branch contains code for version 3.1 of the variant using the two letter language extension instead of the three letter language file extensions.

 ## Overview

 This feature adapts the HTML5 core markup structure for use with PHP on an Apache web server.

 ##Benefits